apache/pulsar/site2/docs/reference-pulsar-admin.md

 ```

 ### `get-inactive-topic-policies`
-Get the inactive policy for a topic.
+Get the inactive policies for a topic.

 Usage
 ```bash